Double EPW sextics associated to Gushel-Mukai surfaces: EPW sextics and Gushel-Mukai varieties

 \subsection{Double $EPW$ sextics}

-The importance of $EPW$ sextics stems mostly from the fact that, in the general case, they admits a ramified double cover which is a hyperk\"ahler manifold, as was proved by O'Grady in \cite{ogrady2006a}.
+The importance of $EPW$ sextics stems mostly from the fact that, in the general case, they admit a ramified double cover which is a hyper-K\"ahler manifold, as was proved by O'Grady in \cite{ogrady2006a}.
 We also refer to \cite[Theorem $5.2$, Item $1)$]{debarre2019a}.